China to suspend US Navy visits to Hong Kong over new law - The Boston Globe

-HONG KONG (AP) — China said Monday it will suspend U.S. military ship and aircraft visits to Hong Kong and sanction several American pro-democracy and human rights groups in retaliation for the signing into law of legislation supporting anti-government protests in the semi-autonomous territory.
+HONG KONG — China said Monday it will suspend US military ship and aircraft visits to Hong Kong and sanction several American prodemocracy and human rights groups in retaliation for the signing into law of legislation supporting antigovernment protests in the semiautonomous territory.

-While the nature of the sanctions remained unclear, the move followed Chinese warnings that the U.S. would bear the costs if the Hong Kong Human Rights and Democracy Act was approved.
+While the nature of the sanctions remained unclear, the move followed Chinese warnings that the United States would bear the costs if the Hong Kong Human Rights and Democracy Act was approved.

 The steps are “in response to America’s unreasonable behavior,” foreign ministry spokeswoman Hua Chunying said in Beijing, adding that the legislation seriously interfered in China’s internal affairs.